Selling a Home FSBOSELLING A HOME BY YOURSELF IN THE SEATTLE AREA? AN EXPERIENCED ATTORNEY CAN HELP.

-I can help you sell FSBO.
+I can help you sell by yourself.

-Negotiate a purchase and sale agreement.
+- Negotiation of a purchase and sale agreement.

-Coordinate with escrow and the title company.
+- Coordination with escrow and the title company.

-Review your closing documents.
+- Review of closing documents.

-Answer your questions as they arise throughout the process.
+- Answers to all questions as they arise throughout the process.

-$500 due up front
+- $500 due up front.